List of Boogiepop media: Boogiepop Phantom

 A month ago, an unknown pillar of light pierced the sky over the city.
 Now, strange events begin to take place.
 Some people are disappearing, others are beginning to show signs of highly evolved powers, while others are seeing apparitions of people who should be dead.
 Rumors circulate about urban legend Boogiepop being involved.

 Boogiepop and Others

 Marking the 20th Anniversary of Kouhei Kadono's original novel debut, and announced at the Dengeki Bunko 25th Anniversary & New Work Unveiling Stage, a series based on Boogiepop and Others, Boogiepop Returns: VS Imaginator, Boogiepop at Dawn, and Boogiepop Overdrive: The King of Distortion aired from January 4 to March 29, 2019.
+The series updated the setting to the present day.